 Kavya enjoys sharing her experiences and knowledge with others.
 She believes education is the ultimate weapon to fight ignorance and hopes to continue to play a role as an educator throughout her schooling and career.

-Are you an alumni
+Are you an alumnus

 of the Challenge?